BrentOchieng/Retail-sales-analysis/README.md

 **5. OBSERVASION/FINDINGS**

+I).
 Consumers formed the largest market segment for the giant store with a whooping 26,518 customers. the corporate segment of the Market was second with 15,429 total customers.
 The Home office market segment was third with 9,343 customers.

+II).
 The Asian and Pacific (APAC) market stands as the largest Distinct market for the retailer.
 On the other hand the company has a lot to do to bring in the Canadian Market into their influence.

+III).
 The US Market is the most profitable for the retail giant when it comes to profits accrued.
 The canadian Market still lags behind in the companys product usage.

+IV).
 The Corporate Market segment remains to be the most profitable compared to the Home office and the Consumer.

+V).
+The US_Consumer market will be more profitable for the retail giant should they embark on working with the combined consumer market segmentation mode.
+Consequently the company needs to work on the best ways of bringing in the canadian consumers into their grip.